Letters to Dad keepsake book flat lay with children's drawings and scribbles, Father's Day tradition keepsake by Paper Heart Design NZ

 It's chaotic, messy, and exactly the kind of thing I don't want to forget.

-Why I Made a Keepsake Book (Even Though They’re Too Young to Write)
+Why I Started a Keepsake Tradition (Even Though They're Too Young to Write)

-A few years from now, I probably won’t remember that this year’s drawing showed Dad with six arms and hair made of triangles.
-Or that our two-year-old contributed a single sticker and a crazy scribble before wandering off.
+A few years from now, I probably won't remember that this year's drawing showed Dad with six arms and hair made of triangles.
+Or that our two-year-old contributed a single sticker and a wild scribble before wandering off to find the dog.

 But if I write it down, if I keep it, we'll remember.

-That’s why I made our Father’s Day Keepsake Book.
+That's why I started using our Letters to Dad Keepsake Book.

 Not because the kids are old enough to craft the perfect letter.
-But because these early years, the ones filled with scribbles and half-sentences, are part of the story, too.
+But because these early years, the ones filled with scribbles and half-sentences and declarations that make no sense but mean everything, are part of the story too.

 One Page a Year, Until They're Grown

-Each Father’s Day, we add one page.
+The idea is simple.
+Each Father's Day, we add one page.
 Just a little note, a drawing, a photo.
-Sometimes I write down what the kids say word-for-word - even the weird stuff, especially the weird stuff.
+Sometimes I write down what the kids say word for word, even the weird stuff, especially the weird stuff.

 Like: